compose-spec/compose-spec/build.md

 - `mode`: The [permissions](http://permissions-calculator.org/) for the file to be mounted in `/run/secrets/` in the service's task containers, in octal notation.
   Default value is world-readable permissions (mode `0444`).
-  The writable bit MUST be ignored if set.
+  The writable bit must be ignored if set.
 The executable bit MAY be set.

 The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable) and sets the user and group